breck7/publicdomaincompany.com/README.md

                         -

 The world's oldest surviving publication is a cave painting of a bull.
-Let's hope the original outlasts this ASCII recreation.
+This is a recreation.

 ## Questions and Answers